Posted on: September 25, 2025

 - Explaining best practices for safe equipment use during various tasks.

 When contractors operate under EM385 regulations, they're essentially working directly for the government.
 This means not only are the standards stricter, but the penalties for not following them are also more severe.
-Additionally, there's increased scrutiny on the actions of contracted groups compared to when they're not working directly for the Department of Defense (DoD) or the military.
+Additionally, there's increased scrutiny of the actions of contracted groups compared to when they're not working directly for the DoD or the military.
 Projects may involve national security, heightening the importance of contractors adhering to regulations and exercising greater caution.

 What Is OSHA?